safe-global/safe-docs/pages/bug-bounty.md

 # Bug Bounty

 Participate in the Safe Bug Bounty program to find bugs and get rewards.
 Earn up to $1,000,000 for every bug you report.
 Please carefully read through the [submission process](./bug-bounty.md#submission-process) section and get in touch via [bounty@safe.global](mailto:bounty@safe.global).
-You can also review the [bug bounties](./bug-bounty/past-paid-bounties.md) we've paid in the past.
+You can also review the [bug bounties](./bug-bounty/past-paid-bounties.md) we have paid in the past.

 ## Audits